Building rating tools

 Rating tools can help you incorporate sustainability and energy-saving features into your home.
 Some tools allow you to model your home or to test how various changes will affect the rating.
 Some have been developed by governments, others by industry bodies or private companies.

-Nationwide House Energy Rating Scheme assessments provide a star rating out of 10 that indicates the thermal performance of free-standing homes, townhouses, and apartments.
-The more stars, the better the potential thermal performance.
+Nationwide House Energy Rating Scheme (NatHERS) assessments provide ratings of the energy performance of new free-standing homes, townhouses and apartments, based on their designs.
+The more stars, the better the performance.

 NatHERS rating tools

-Four software tools are accredited to conduct NatHERS ratings: AccuRate, BERS Pro, FirstRate5, and HERO.
+Four software tools are accredited to conduct NatHERS thermal and Whole of Home ratings: AccuRate, BERS Pro, FirstRate5, and HERO.
 The tools are based on a calculation engine developed by the CSIRO that can predict the temperature inside a building on an hour-by-hour basis for a whole year, based on its size, building materials, insulation levels, type and placement of windows, orientation, and climate zone.

 The software makes standard assumptions about occupant behaviour to predict the heating and cooling load needed to maintain a comfortable temperature all year round.
 Included in the calculation engine are regional climate data and the thermal properties of all major materials.
 The NatHERS tools can model the complex effects of building mass, roof types, and many other factors, including levels of insulation, window size, and shading.

-NatHERS thermal performance ratings do not include the energy use of appliances or the embodied energy of building materials.
+NatHERS thermal performance ratings do not include the embodied energy of building materials.
 The actual amount of gas or electricity used for heating and cooling is influenced by the behaviour of the occupants, quality of construction and efficiency of appliances, in addition to the thermal performance of the building.
-AccuRate Sustainability and BERS Pro Plus have additional functionality to allow modelling of water use and other energy impacts such as lighting, hot water and major fixed appliances.

 NatHERS tools can be used during the design process, or to diagnose thermal discomfort issues in an existing home if sufficient building information is available.
 This can be done at a building-envelope scale or room-by-room scale in both new homes and renovations.
 This feature allows a designer to identify rooms that may perform poorly under certain weather conditions, so that they can be modified to improve comfort.
 Designers may vary the building shape, window size and location, shading or construction materials to optimise the performance of the design.